 But then the bride called to the boy.
 He gave Jacinda no parting look as he went but his profile revealed his expression still worn with the encounter, as if it was ongoing.
 As Jacinda watched him she rubbed the cigar end onto the side of the jar as if waxing a pool cue.
 Her eyes turned from the boy and his mother, hand in hand on the shining boards, and as if with instinct she looked to the table on her left where she now realized the boy had been, himself avoiding the company and the lights like strung white hearts pulsing in their sparse nets of iron.

 On the tablecloth where the boy had sat were white vasepaper foldouts each wet on both sides with a name.
 Jacinda rose from her chair, suddenly angry, and collected them from the table, and then from all the other tables leading in their single file row toward the starboard canopy.
 She did not look to see if the boy was watching; she would not be thought watching anyone without knowing first if they watched her.
 And in this moment she did not know.

 She paused holding the foldouts.
 So here I am, she thought.
 So there, at ten steps, a wedding.

-But even as it fell, even as it faded onto, under the surface of the sea—she realized she still could; the paper, as all paper, without meaning to call its own.
+But even as they fell, even as they faded onto, under the stars awash, she realized she still could; the paper, as all paper, without meaning to call its own.
 And all at once, and despite herself, she could not help but feel like dancing.

 Like stepping from here to there.